Communications by NHRIs/CSOs

 Timeline for submitting communications under Rule 9 on cases on the agenda of the CMDH meetings

-All communications received from NHRIs and NGOs are sent immediately by the Council of Europe Secretariat to the state concerned.
+All communications received from NHRIs and CSOs are sent immediately by the Council of Europe Secretariat to the state concerned.

 If the state responds within five working days, both the communication and the response are brought to the attention of the CM and made public.